A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Extensions of Basic

 \subsubsection{Methods}

-\paragraph{Incomplete Dynamics} While the majority of \irl{} methods assume completely specified dynamics, some researchers have aimed learning the dynamics in addition to the reward function.
-For example, \textsc{mwal}~\cite{Syed2008} obtains the maximum likelihood estimate of unknown transition probabilities by computing the frequencies of state-action pairs which are observed more than a preset threshold number of times.
-The process determines complete transition function by routing the transitions for remaining state-action pairs to an absorbing state.
-To give formal guarantees for the accuracy of learned dynamics and thereby the reward function, the algorithm leverages a theoretical upper bound on the accuracy of learned transition model if the learner receives a precomputed minimum amount of demonstration.
-Therefore, the upper bound on learning error in the \mdp{} with learned transition model naturally extends to the actual \mdp{} of expert ~\cite{Syed2008_supplement}.
+While the majority of \irl{} methods assume completely specified dynamics, we briefly review two that learn the dynamics in addition to the reward function. \textsc{mwal} obtains the maximum likelihood estimate of unknown transition probabilities by computing the frequencies of state-action pairs which are observed more than a preset threshold number of times.
+The process determines the complete transition function by routing the transitions for the remaining state-action pairs to an absorbing state.
+To formally guarantee the accuracy of learned dynamics and thereby the reward function, the algorithm leverages a theoretical upper bound on the accuracy of the learned transition model if the learner receives a given minimum amount of demonstration~\cite{Syed2008_supplement}.